AvolitesLtd/TitanManual/docs/cues/cue-playback.md

 -------------------------------

 You can turn off individual fixtures or certain attributes of them using the **Off** menu.
-This will cause the attributes/fixtures to release to their previous state before the playback was fired.
+The programmed values will remain in the playback but will not be applied when the playback is recalled.
+You can, however, re-enable the values in the cue view.

 Press \<Off\> button followed by a playback to open the \'Off Playback with Mask\' menu.
 Select the fixtures to be turned off, set mask as